Power

 Monday to Friday 8 a.m. - 7 p.m.Saturday 8 a.m. - 4:30 p.m.Sunday & Stat Holidays Closed

-Starting in fall 2023, EPCOR will begin installing water meter reading devices‒also called Advanced Metering Infrastructure or AMI‒on most water meters in Edmonton.
+EPCOR is installing water meter reading devices‒also called Advanced Metering Infrastructure or AMI‒on most water meters in Edmonton.
 These devices will remotely provide accurate, timely water consumption information in a safer and more environmentally-friendly way.

-Unlike power meters, water meters are located inside homes and properties, usually in the basement.
-Customers will need to schedule appointments with our installation provider, Neptune Technology Group, to install the devices on the water meter inside their home.
-These installations will happen from 2023 to 2025.
-The installations are being done by zone throughout the City of Edmonton.
-View the map below to see when installations in your neighbourhood will begin.
+Water meters are located inside homes and properties, usually in the basement.
+To install the devices, customers will need to schedule appointments with our installation provider, Neptune Technology Group.
+View the map below to find out when installations will begin in your zone.

 When installations are starting in your neighbourhood, you will receive the following:

 Advanced Metering Infrastructure (AMI) is an automated meter reading technology that is now an industry standard for efficient meter reading for many utility providers.
-These devices will gather water usage data automatically without the need for EPCOR to enter your property each month to obtain a read.
+These devices will gather water usage data automatically without the need for EPCOR to enter your property each month to obtain a meter reading.

 Most EPCOR customers will be getting the new AMI devices in their homes or business by 2025.
-We will notify property owners when their installation period is set to begin, or you can view the map above to see when installations will begin in your area.
+We will notify property owners when their installation period is set to begin.
+You can view the map above to see when installations are scheduled to begin in your area.

-An AMI meter reading device will be installed in your home or business.
-The device connects to your water meter and sends data to our EPCOR billing system through a low frequency radio signal using the system already in place with our electricity meters.
+An AMI meter reading device will be installed on the water meter in your home or business.
+The device connects to your water meter and sends data to our EPCOR billing system through a low frequency radio signal using the advanced metering system already in place with our power meters.

-Most water meters currently installed in homes and businesses in Edmonton are part of an aging meter reading system that is reaching the end of its lifecycle and due for replacement.
-AMI infrastructure is also quickly becoming the industry standard for water meters across North America to increase efficiency and operations and provide additional insight into water usage.
+Most water meter reading devices currently installed in homes and businesses in Edmonton are part of an aging meter reading system that is reaching the end of its life cycle and is due for replacement.
+AMI infrastructure is quickly becoming the industry standard for water meters across North America to increase efficiency and operations and provide additional insight into water usage.

 There are no out-of-pocket costs to customers for the new AMI devices or installation.